-The remaining two chapters focus on prescriptive policy proposals for further progress against poverty in Britain (Chapter 7) and the United States (Chapter 8).
-Many in Britain are alarmed that reductions against poverty stalled by 2004, and in fact have increased slightly in recent years.
+The remaining two chapters focus on prescriptive policy proposals for further progress against poverty in Britain (chapter 7) and the United States (chapter 8).
+Many in Britain are alarmed that reductions against poverty stalled by 2004 and, in fact, have increased slightly in recent years.
 The increase in child poverty has been even more dramatic in the United States.
 No doubt that the severe recession affecting both countries has exacerbated the problem, but this reversal of fortune was in motion prior to the global financial meltdown.
 Waldfogel proposes additional reforms for Britain to undertake within the context of the major pillars underlying the Blair reforms.
-One which would be met with controversy in the U.S., at least among economists, is her proposal to increase the minimum wage.
-Extensive research on U.S. labor markets suggests that the minimum wage has small disemployment effects (i.e. employment falls 1-2 percent for each 10 percent increase in the minimum wage), and may not be as target efficient of an anti-poverty tool as the Earned Income Tax Credit (Horrigan and Mincy 1993; Burkhauser, et al. 1996; Neumark and Wascher 2007).
-There is no discussion of these issues in the book, and thus the reader is left wondering what the evidence is on the effect and effectiveness of the minimum wage in Britain vis-à-vis other policies like the Working Families Credit.
+One which would be met with controversy in the United States, at least among economists, is her proposal to increase the minimum wage.
+Extensive research on U.S. labor markets suggests that the minimum wage has small disemployment effects (i.e., employment falls 1-2 percent for each 10 percent increase in the minimum wage), and may not be as target efficient of an antipoverty tool as the Earned Income Tax Credit (Michael W. Horrigan and Ronald B. Mincy 1993; Richard V. Burkhauser, Kenneth A. Couch, and Andrew J. Glenn 1996; David Neumark and William L. Wascher 2007).
+There is no discussion of these issues in the book and, thus, the reader is left wondering what the evidence is on the effect and effectiveness of the minimum wage in Britain vis-à-vis other policies like the Working Families Credit.

-With the new Conservative government led by David Cameron pledging massive reductions in government spending, along with pressure in the U.S. to set an ambitious agenda to cut the debt, additional expenditures on new programs to combat poverty seem elusive.
-With bipartisan support the British government in 2010 re-committed itself to tackle child poverty, but no such pledge has been forthcoming in the U.S. at the federal level.
-As the 50th anniversary of America's War on Poverty rapidly approaches, the research and policy communities are advised to turn to Jane Waldfogel's provocative book for lessons on the British experience in redesigning the safety net.
+With the new Conservative government led by David Cameron pledging massive reductions in government spending, along with pressure in the United States to set an ambitious agenda to cut the debt, additional expenditures on new programs to combat poverty seem elusive.
+With bipartisan support, the British government in 2010 recommitted itself to tackle child poverty, but no such pledge has been forthcoming in the United States at the federal level.
+As the fiftieth anniversary of America's War on Poverty rapidly approaches, the research and policy communities are advised to turn to Jane Waldfogel's provocative book for lessons on the British experience in redesigning the safety net.